 If you have a young musician, summer music programs are something to consider for them.
 They’re as enriching as they are fun and offer many benefits, including a chance to further develop their skills and grow confidence in their abilities.

 Music camps also give kids a new experience, which can enhance they’re learning.
 They meet like-minded friends who support and share their love of music.
 Camps are often led by highly talented instructors who give your child an exemplary education.

-Whether your child is already serious about music or if they're just getting into it, there are beginner-friendly and intermediate options out there.
-Each of these amazing music summer camps provides quality experiences that can help students no matter where they are in their journey.
+Whether your child is already serious about music or if they’re just getting into it, there are beginner-friendly and intermediate options out there.
+With one of these best music summer camps, campers can have quality experiences that can help them no matter where they are in their journey.

 The SummerStrings program is led by NYU’s prestigious school of music faculty.
 The program is strictly for kids 12 and up who play string instruments (violin, viola, cello, and bass).
 There are on-campus and virtual options available.
 The on-campus session takes place at New York City’s NYU and is two weeks long, while the remote session is four days.

 Students attend a variety of classes, including two private lessons each week.
 Campers get opportunities to work on solo works and play with larger groups in evening chamber music readings.
 The goal of the program is to help them grow in both skill and self-confidence.

 When applying for the summer programs, you need to submit an audition tape or recording and limited scholarships are available for those with financial hardship.
 The on-campus program includes field trips in the city to a Broadway show, a baseball game, and much more.
 Meanwhile, the online program has additional workshops on neuroscience and music.